MarcosPampuch/Twitter_NoSQL_pipeline/README.md

 # Pipeline from API to NoSQL database
 "Desafio Twitter Stream"

-This git was made to present a code to extract and store data from Twitter's filter API to MySQL remote server.
+This git was made to present a code to extract and store data from Twitter's filter API to MongDB remote server.

 ## Requirements

 The main versions used to run the code are:

   - Python 3.8.10;
-  - Pandas 1.4.1;
-  - Mysql-connector-python 8.0.28;
+  - pymongo 4.0.1
-  - requests 2.22.0.
+  - requests 2.22.0
-  - MySQL 8.0.28
+  - Mongo Server v4.4.12

 ## Executable files